slawinski/slawinski-dev/blog/how-i-learned-to-stop-worrying-and-love-the-javascript-engine.md

 3. **Parsing.**<br /> The tokens are then parsed by pre-parser (a.k.a *lazy parsing*, for code required later on) and parser (a.k.a *eager parsing*, for code required immediately).
 Parsed tokens create nodes of the Abstract Syntax Tree (like `Program`, `FunctionLiteral`, `ReturnStatement`, `StringLiteral`, etc.)

-4. **Code generation.**<br /> Then the *interpreter* goes through the AST and generates unoptimized bytecode which can be executed immediately by the engine's virtual machine.
+4. **Code generation.**<br /> Then the *interpreter* goes through the AST and generates unoptimized bytecode, which can be executed immediately by the engine's virtual machine.
 Once bytecode is generated, the AST gets deleted.

 5. **Optimization.**<br />
-If the code (or part of it) is being run a couple of times then the JavaScript engine begins to translate the code into highly optimized machine code using *Just-In-Time compilation*.
-Then the compiler begins to run the machine code directly on the CPU.
+If the code (or part of it) runs a couple of times, then the JavaScript engine begins to translate the code into highly optimized machine code using *Just-In-Time compilation*.
+Then the compiler runs the machine code directly on the CPU.

 ## What's a Just-In-Time compilation?
 - It's a compilation that is done during code execution (contrary to Ahead-Of-Time compilation done before the code is run.)